zikezhang/vagrant/README.md

 ## Using SSH

-Files in the shared directory of `www` are by default given ownership of `www-data:www-data` so that you will have no problems with saving cached files.
-Even with the `vagrant` user within the `www-data` group, and even with `0777` write permissions I could't get the cache to save.
+Files in the shared directory of `www` are by default given ownership of `vagrant:vagrant` so that you will have no problems with saving cached files.

-So this simply means, if you edit things in the `www` folder you must run `sudo command` to do so.

 ## Troubleshooting Vagrant Ubuntu